sunflowerit/waftlib/README.md

 - Install system requirements for compiling the necessary Python modules (lxml, yaml etc)

 You'll need to take care of these yourself.

+As for the system requirements, take a look at the files in [this folder](https://github.com/sunflowerit/waftlib/tree/master/templates) or also checkout the [pyenv prerequisites](https://github.com/pyenv/pyenv/wiki#suggested-build-environment)

 ## Setup a waft project